Mbilia Bel: 1979–1987: Les Redoutables, Sam Mangwana and Afrisa International

-In 1985, M'bilia Bel performed with Afrisa International on two albums: Boya Ye, released in the UK by Sterns, and La Beauté D'Une Femme.
-She also performed on the standalone single "Shauri Yako" with Tabu Ley and Afrisa International and made her British debut at the World of Music, Arts and Dance festival at Mersea Island in Essex, performing alongside artists like New Order, The Fall, Toots & The Maytals, Nusrat Fateh Ali Khan, The Pogues, A Certain Ratio, and Penguin Cafe Orchestra.
-During the mid-1980s, M'bilia Bel married Tabu Ley and they had a daughter named Melody Tabu.
+In 1985, Mbilia Bel performed with the band on two albums: Boya Ye, released in the UK by Sterns, and La Beauté D'Une Femme.
+She also performed on the standalone single "Shauri Yako" with Tabu Ley and Afrisa International and made her debut at the World of Music, Arts and Dance festival at Mersea Island in Essex.
+Later that year, on 7 September, they performed at the now-closed Upper Cut Club in Stratford, London.
+Music journalist Alastair Johnston recalled that "the sound system blared African pop as the place slowly filled up with London's expatriate African community dressed for a night out".
+Around this time, she married Tabu Ley and they had a daughter named Melody Tabu.
 In 1986, Tabu Ley enlisted another female singer, Thérèse Kishila Ngoyi (popularly known as Faya Tess).
-That same year, Afrisa International embarked on a tour of East Africa, performing in Kenya, Tanzania, and Rwanda, culminating in the album Nadina, which featured both Lingala and Swahili versions of the title track.
-The tour was well-received.
-M'bilia Bel took center stage, overshadowing other Afrisa International artists, including Ndombe Opetum, who had returned from OK Jazz.
-Following their return to Kinshasa, rumors began circulating about a rift between Tabu Ley and M'bilia Bel.
+That year Afrisa International embarked on a tour of East Africa, where they performed in Kenya, Tanzania, and Rwanda, and the tour culminated in the album Nadina.
+The tour was successful, with Mbilia Bel emerging as the band's focal performer and eclipsing other members, including Ndombe Opetum, who had recently returned from OK Jazz.
+Following their return to Kinshasa, rumors began circulating about a rift between Tabu Ley and Mbilia Bel.
 Both denied any discord when speaking to the press, and she rejoined Tabu Ley in 1987 for the Genidia-produced album Beyanga.